 Let’s have a look at the ingredients in the after shave balm recipe and how they benefit your skin!

-This one is easily a must in this DIY aftershave balm.
+This one is easily a must in this recipe.
 I don’t like to put coconut oil on my face, so I automatically assume no one does.
 But I have zero problems with doing the same when it comes to shea butter.

 Shea butter is very moisturizing.
 It heals and nourishes the skin, protecting it from harsh weather conditions to a sunburn, a rash, and irritated skin.
 What’s more, it leaves the skin soft and smooth.